-The bad credit person shouldn't add the good credit person
+Having the bad credit person add the good credit person as an authorized user won’t help — and could hurt

 Dear Credit Care,